sterinaldi/raven/README.md

     └─ star_3.txt
 ```

 The naming convention does not matter as long as the folder structure is respected.
-Each .txt file must contain two columns with radial velocity measurement and error for each available epoch.
+Each .txt file must contain two columns with radial velocity measurement and error for each available epoch (0 if no error is available).

 To analyse a cluster with RaVeN, simply run the command line instruction `raven -i path/to/cluster/stars`.
 If you want to specify some bounds for the output plot, add the option `-b "[vmin, vmax]"` (remember the quotation marks).
 A different number of draws can be set with `-n` and the non-parametric inference, once performed at least one time, can be skipped with `-p`.
 The available options can be displayed with `raven -h`.
 After the run, the folder will look like this: